 Hiking, walking and cycling are all do-able in Iceland.
 But if you plan to bike, you’d better be hearty and have the right gear.
-The first time I went to Iceland, I did a cycling trip in August and was pedaling in rain several hours a day for 6 of 8 days.
+The first time I went to Iceland, I did a cycling trip in August and was pedaling in rain several hours a day for six of the eight days.
 So this time, I planned to explore on foot, which I can do in pretty much any weather.
 If you are in a pinch, some of the nicer hotels offer small gyms with treadmills when it’s too windy to run outside.

 Iceland has some really nice luxury or boutique hotel options.
 So if you plan to travel hybrid like we did, try mixing in these beautiful hotels along the way: Hotel Ranga (Hella) Ion Adventure Hotel (Thingvellir) Hotel Siglo (Siglofjordur) , Hotel Borg (Reykjavik).

 Click here for current prices on more luxury hotels in Reykjavik or....

 Click here for current prices on more moderate hotel options in Reykjavik

 TIP - I use this booking site frequently because many associated hotels do not require a deposit and have very lenient cancellation policies